adrienbaron/react-phone-pairing/README.md

-# React Phonebook Demo
+# React Phonebook Test

-Requires Node 4 due to Jest dependencies.
-- You can run app with precompiled assets using `npm start`.
+- You can run app with `npm start`.
 - Install with `npm install`.
 - Run tests with `npm test`.
-- Build with `Make`